Replicable-MARL/MARLlib/docs/source/algorithm/maddpg.rst

 Usage & Limitation
 ^^^^^^^^^^^^^^^^^^^^^^

-MADDPG is only suitable for
+MADDPG is suitable for

-- continues control tasks.
+- continues control tasks
+- any task mode

 .. code-block:: shell